Learn the Basics of Cadmus

 Cadmus makes it easy to create and manage learning-oriented assessments for your students.
 Follow this guide to learn the basics of Cadmus.

 Create a Cadmus Assignment link in your LMS unit page.

 Set assignment requirements like due dates, drafting and Turnitin settings.

 3. Add Instructions and Resources

 Write your assignment instructions or use one of our templates to get started.
 Add resources and then release your assignment to students.

 As your students work, keep track of your class using the Class List and Progress Reports.
 Update and re-release the Instructions at any point, too.

 Students access their assignment instructions, take notes, and write their submission all in the Cadmus Student Environment.

 Students submit and receive Turinitin similarity scores through Cadmus.

-Student submissions are available to grade from the My Class page.
-You'll be taken to Turnitin Feedback Studio where you can grade and give feedback as usual.
+Access student submissions from the My Class page, and then use Turnitin Feedback Studio to grade and give feedback as usual.